-The system is now fully operational and is successfully supplying both heat and hot water to the estate buildings.
+The system has been fully operational since June 2015.
 More details of the district heating system are available elsewhere on this website.

 The heat customers including Care Ashore pay the co-op for heat and the Renewable Heat Incentive is also being claimed at the rate applicable for 1 April 2015 to 30 June 2015 as during this period the boilers were commissioned.
 The price of heat to the heat customers has not been increased since June 2015.

-Springbok Estate is a good location for such a project because as well as being off gas grid it is located in one of the most heavily wooded areas of England and the system is run on locally produced wood chip.
+Springbok Estate is an ideal location for this project.
+As well as being off gas grid it is located in one of the most heavily wooded areas of England and the system is now run on locally produced wood chip.
 The Co-operative is a registered Producer Trader on the Biomass Suppliers list and since 2019 has been producing and using its own wood chip from wood harvested from the adjoining woodlands.
 Creating a local market for wood chip and bringing unmanaged local woodland back into sustainable management also creates opportunities for local employment as well as contributing to improving the ecology and biodiversity of the woods.
 For more information on this aspect see the page on Butterflies on this website.

 More details of how the project was developed in the period 2014 to 2017 are available on the Blog.